Savory Faire: The Original St. Augustine Food Tour

 The ultimate attraction for a foodie like myself a food tour.
 I was so excited to be invited to Savory Faire, a part of the original CityWalks food and wine tours.
 It turned out to be the highlight of our family vacation to Florida’s historic coast.
-My family, as well as four others, joined guide Shawna and we embarked on this 3 hour, award-winning, walking tour.
-The tour makes five to six culinary stops for food and/or drink.
+My family, as well as four other people, joined guide Shawna as we embarked on this three-hour award-winning walking food tour.
+This St. Augustine food tour traditionally makes five to six culinary stops for food and/or drink.

 Our first visit was a quick walk to the Old City House Inn & Restaurant, where we were taken into a beautiful courtyard adorned with lovely orchids and fragrant flowers.
 The Inn dates back to 1873 and is one of the premier Bed and Breakfasts in St. Augustine.
 Our plate at Old City House contained a small piece of succulent lamb atop a bed of cabbage risotto that would knock your socks off.
-It is rare that I eat lamb ( it is just psychological), but this was melt in your mouth goodness and the creative risotto recipe would be an addition to my recipe book had they offered it.
+It is rare that I eat lamb (it is psychological), but this melted in your mouth.
+The creative risotto recipe would be an addition to my recipe book had they offered it.

 Next, we took a stroll through the Lightner Museum to sample food at the elegant Cafe Alcazar.
-We dined in the spot that once held the largest swimming pool when the Alcazar Hotel was operational, circa 1887.
-The sampler they had waiting for us consisted of hearty Mediterranean foods: creamy hummus, tomatoes, cucumbers, pita bread, and olives, plus classically prepared escargot with white wine, garlic butter, and minced herbs.
+Our dining spot once held the largest swimming pool when the Alcazar Hotel was operational, circa 1887.
+The sampler they had prepared for us consisted of hearty Mediterranean foods: creamy hummus, tomatoes, cucumbers, pita bread, and olives, plus classically prepared escargot with white wine, garlic butter, and minced herbs.
+I didn’t want to leave this restaurant!

-We detoured through Ancient Olive, a bonus stop, where we sampled olive oils, balsamic vinegars, spreads, honey, and pepitas.
-My family really enjoyed this stop and made a purchase, of which they offered a small discount since we were on the tour.
-We also stopped at a wine store that provided us a small orange wine sample as well as a sherbet like frozen drink that was quite tasty.
+We detoured through Ancient Olive, a bonus stop, where we sampled olive oils, balsamic vinegar, spreads, honey, and pepitas (pumpkin seeds).
+My family enjoyed this stop and made a purchase.
+Tour participants were offered a small discount.
+The group also stopped at a wine store which gave us a small orange wine sample as well as a sherbet-like frozen drink that was quite tasty.